Shane Pow: Career

+A day after the termination of his contract, Pow apologised for his actions while comedian Mark Lee offered to sign up Pow despite his charges.

+On 31 May 2021, Pow was seen in a livestream by Mdada, a livestream sales company selling beauty products which was headed by Addy Lee, Pornsak Prajakwit and Michelle Chia.
+After his release from jail in the same year, Pow became a regular livestreamer on Mdada.
+In September, Pow joined Li Nanxing's management agency, LNX Global.
+Shortly after, he appeared in the Singaporean-South Korean film Ajoomma and also in a series of Mediacorp dramas including the telemovie My Star Bride - Hi, Mai Phương Thảo, Love At First Bite, Silent Walls and Family Ties.

+Ventures

+In 2017, Pow opened an eatery, Mojo, with a friend, at Telok Ayer.

+In 2020, Pow sold his shares in Mojo and open a Korean style hawker stall, Gogiyo, with three friends in Toa Payoh.

+In 2023, Pow said that only one of the four Original Gogiyo outlets remain as things were tougher than expected.

+Personal life

+Relationships

+Pow has been romantically involved with radio presenter Kimberly Wang since 2016.
+However, in an interview in September 2021 after his release from jail, Pow declined to answer the breakup rumours of him and Wang.

+Legal issues

+Breach of Covid-19 measures

-Pow was among a few celebrities who had breached the safe distancing measures adopted during the COVID-19 pandemic in Singapore in an incident that took place on 2 October 2020 while celebrating fellow artiste, Jeffrey Xu's birthday.
+Pow was among a few celebrities who had breached the safe distancing measures adopted during the COVID-19 pandemic in Singapore in an incident that took place on 2 October 2020 while celebrating actor Jeffrey Xu's birthday.
 At the time of the celebration, group gatherings exceeded the maximum number of five participants.
 He was subsequently fined $300 and disciplined.

-2021: Contract termination with Mediacorp
+Drink driving

 Pow was linked to two drink driving incidents.
-He was convicted of drink driving on 30 July 2014.
-On 17 September 2020, Pow was allegedly caught drink driving with 49 micrograms of alcohol per 100ml of breath, surpassing the legal limit of 35mcg.
+He was first convicted of drink driving on 30 July 2014 and was fined $2,300 and banned from driving for one year.
+On 17 September 2020, Pow was arrested for drink driving with 49 micrograms of alcohol per 100ml of breath, surpassing the legal limit of 35mcg.
 Pow was charged on 22 April 2021 with one count of driving under the influence of alcohol.